Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: DP HEAVY-TAILED MAB

 \begin{theorem} For any $\epsilon>0$, Algorithm~\ref{Algo-DPSE} is $\epsilon$-differentially private.

-\end{theorem} \begin{remark} As mentioned earlier, \cite{sajed2019optimal} also studied a DP variant of the SE algorithm.
+\end{theorem} \begin{remark} As mentioned earlier, \citet{sajed2019optimal} also studied a DP variant of the SE algorithm.
 However, there are several differences between their result and ours.
-The algorithm in \cite{sajed2019optimal} is only for bounded reward distributions, while here we focus on the heavy-tailed ones.
+Their algorithm is only for bounded reward distributions, while here we focus on the heavy-tailed ones.
 Due to the irregularity of rewards, we need to preprocess and shrink these rewards.
 Moreover, the forms of parameters are also more complicated than the bounded distributions case.
-Finally, in the later section, we also extend Algorithm~\ref{Algo-DPSE} to the local model and show its optimality. \end{remark} The following lemma claims that the number of rounds to pull each arm $a$ is at most $\tilde{O}(\frac{1}{\epsilon (\Delta_a)^\frac{1+v}{v}})$. \begin{lemma} For any instance of the $K$-MAB problem, denote by $a^*$ its optimal arm, and by $\Delta_a$ the gap between the mean of arm $a^*$ and any sub-optimal arm $a\ne a^*$.
+Finally, in the later section, we also extend Algorithm~\ref{Algo-DPSE} to the local model and show its optimality. \end{remark} The following lemma claims that the number of rounds to pull each arm $a$ is at most $\tilde{O}(\frac{1}{\epsilon (\Delta_a)^\frac{1+v}{v}})$. \begin{lemma} For any instance of the $K$-MAB problem, denote by $a^*$ its optimal arm.
 Fix the time horizon $T$ and confidence level $\beta \in (0,1)$.
-Then, with probability at least $1-\beta$, in Algorithm~\ref{Algo-DPSE}, the total number of rounds to pull each sub-optimal arm $a\ne a^*$, denoted by $T_a$, is at most
+Then, with probability at least $1-\beta$, in Algorithm~\ref{Algo-DPSE}, the total number of rounds to pull each sub-optimal arm $a\ne a^*$ is at most

 \end{lemma}